fog/fog/README.md

 ![fog](http://geemus.s3.amazonaws.com/fog.png)

-fog is the Ruby cloud computing library, top to bottom:
+fog is the Ruby cloud services library, top to bottom:

 * Collections provide a simplified interface, making clouds easier to work with and switch between.
 * Requests allow power users to get the most out of the features of each individual cloud.